aguilarjose11/PLanguages/Assignment_4/README.md

 ### Some extra notes

 I found it incredibly useful the slides on P6-ControlFlow.pdf.
 Take a look at those slides from canvas.
 Pg.
-7 has information about how to use OP_JZ, etc.
+7 has information about how to use OP_JZ, etc. Also, Lecture from April 19, **21**, **23**, 26 are incredibly helpful.
+He explains very indepth some of the things we have to do here.